isc30/blog.codeisc.com/_posts/comma-operator-series/2017-12-26-cpp-comma-operator-introduction.md

 ## But first, what does it do?
 ------

-Comma operator is associative, it returns the **result of the last expression** after evaluating all of them (one by one, from left to right, as any other *binary operation*)
+Comma operator is associative, it returns the **result of the last expression** after evaluating all of them (from left to right, one by one, as any other *binary operation*)

 ```cpp
 cout << (1, 2, 3); // prints `3`